TatuE/Trust_to_Blockchain/h6_Upside_Down_Iceberg.md

 >- Onion.
 In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?
 This subtask does not require tests with a computer.)

+Tor comes the the name *The Onion Router* and as I understood it, he inherent security is build on is working in layers (like in an onion).
+The connection circuit ensures that the client information (IP, location) is not passed on along the chain, since the entry node is the only relay that knows this, but it does not know where the traffic is heading and the exit node knows where the traffic is heading, but not where it originates from.
+Tor relies on public key cryptography for encryption and the relays also does the public key exchange in layers from relay to relay, meaning that there are multiple keys used, rather than a single from the client.
+The key exchange is done using Diffie–Hellman handshake, in which public key cryptography (asymmetric keys) is used to form a session key (symmetric using), which is used to secure the communication between relays.
+Encryption algorithms used are RSA (public keys) and AES-CTR (symmetric key communication).

 ## d

 >- d) What kind of the threat models could TOR fit?
 (This subtask does not require tests with a computer.)

+Since Tor is aimed to offer anonymity, I see this working for and against network security.

+- Since the main target for Tor related attacks is de-anonymisation, users could fall prey for this and be compromised.
+  - I don't want to differentiate between the good and bad actors, since they both are at risk if a de-anonymisation attack succeeds
+- Tor is a nice place to hide
+  - This offers a safer place to operate command & control (C2) servers, which can be used to communicate with Control compromised systems.
+  - C2 servers offer a staging ground for example
+    - Botnets used in Distributed Denial of Service (DDoS) attacks
+    - Ransomware attacks
+      - as a communication point for negotiation
+    - Advanced Persistent Threats (APTs)
+    - Data Exfiltration from compromised hosts

 ## e